hxu47/TreeSitter-PythonParser/README.md

    </dependency>
    ```

-2. Build the core tree-sitter library:
+2. Build the core tree-sitter library locally in your computer (not in this project)
    ```
    git clone https://github.com/tree-sitter/tree-sitter.git
    cd tree-sitter